 You should also be careful when handling these complaints to maintain confidentiality where appropriate.
 If the employee has made a whistleblowing disclosure in confidence, investigating this without consideration for confidentiality could lead to further claims being made.

-Contact Backhouse Solicitors
+How can Backhouse Solicitors help?

 Tel: 01245 893400